ant-design/ant-design/components/form/index.en-US.md

 ### Form.Item

-Note:

-- If Form.Item has multiple children that had been decorated by `getFieldDecorator`, `help` and `required` and `validateStatus` can't be generated automatically.
+Note: if Form.Item has multiple children that had been decorated by `getFieldDecorator`, `help` and `required` and `validateStatus` can't be generated automatically.
-- Before `2.2.0`, form controls must be child of Form.Item, otherwise, you need to set `help`, `required` and `validateStatus` by yourself.

 | Property | Description | Type | Default Value |
 | -------- | ----------- | ---- | ------------- |